lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Project Dependencies Management
-At high level design, I usually list out the different options of the building blocks and components of system,
+At high level design, I usually list out the different options of the building blocks and components of system, graph out the relation and dependencies among them.
+Analysis the trade offs.
+For example, in the Promotion Shopping Page project, there were two services which could feed our products data.
+But neither of them fit our use case because we had lots of post process

 ## Questions for Interviewer